JingtianWu/OmniWizz/README.md

 For offline demos or memory-constrained deployments, enable `TEST_MODE` in `backend/config.py`.
-This skips downloading the large vision-language model and uses bundled mock data so the API and frontend can run without external dependencies.
+This skips calling the remote GPT and DiffRhythm services and uses bundled mock data so the API and frontend can run without external dependencies.

 ---